Denis-Source/weather_app/README.md

 ## Features
 - adaptable color scheme to time of the day and weather conditions;
-- ability to select weather api;
+- ability to select a weather api;
 - selectable temperature units and time formats;
 - simple yet effective location search;
 - location autosetting;